DeqaHussein/ops-reading-notes/reading4.md

 Its operating system is Linux.

 Why would you choose to install the LTS version over regular Ubuntu releases?
-It's stable, there's more support, and there are many other reasons.
+It's stable, there's more support.

 What is the Ubuntu GNOME Shell?